tmtxt/tmtxt.github.com/_posts/2012-12-24-conkeror---getting-started---part-1.md

     firefox --app /path/to/application.ini

-In that command above, firefox is the command to run your Firefox browser.
+In that command above, **firefox** is the command to run your Firefox browser.
 On windows, it's usually the path to firefox.exe file.
 On MacOS, open finder and browse to your Firefox.app location, right click on it -> Show Package Contents, continue to go to folder Contents->MacOS, there is a file named "firefox" there.
-Drag and drop it into your terminal, and continue to type the rest "--app /path/to/application.ini".
-On ubuntu, if you have firefox loaded into your $PATH, simply type firefox.
+Drag and drop it into your terminal, and continue to type the rest "**--app /path/to/application.ini**".
+On ubuntu, if you have firefox loaded into your $PATH, simply type **firefox**.

-/path/to/application.ini to the path to the application.ini file I mentioned before.
+**/path/to/application.ini** to the path to the application.ini file I mentioned before.